VLDB2020/VLDB2020.github.io/submission-guidelines.md

 - For research track papers that belong to a special category (Vision, and Experiments and Analyses), authors MUST append the category tag as a SUFFIX to the title of the paper.
 For example, "Data Management in the Year 3000 [Vision]".
 This must be done both in the paper file and in the CMT submission title.
 - VLDB is a single-blind conference.
 Therefore, authors MUST include their names and affiliations on the manuscript cover page.
 - IMPORTANT CHANGE: A change to the style file has been implemented in August.
-Please use the provided style file as it contains a uniform way to cite a PVLBD paper.
+Please use the provided style file as it contains a uniform way to cite a PVLDB paper.

 ## Conflict